Creating and managing workflows

 Competitors

 When solution type is Competitor, you can filter by specific competitors.
-Create flows targeting contacts who chose particular competitors with messaging that addresses that competitive situation.
+Create workflows targeting contacts who chose particular competitors with messaging that addresses that competitive situation.

 Segments

 If your organization uses segments or territories, filter by them.
-This ensures flows respect regional differences or sales team boundaries.
+This ensures workflows respect regional differences or sales team boundaries.

 Filters work together with AND logic.
-A contact must match all selected criteria to enter the flow.
+A contact must match all selected criteria to enter the workflow.

 For example, if you select: